NERC Scholarships – Information for Award Holders

 This information is for all NERC funded postgraduate research students, including doctoral, Master's, CASE and Industrial CASE students and project scholarships attached to NERC research grants.
 For the full terms and conditions of the award and allowances available, please refer to the NERC Student Handbook (available for download from the box on the right).

 You should also read this in conjunction with the most recent Code of Practice for Research Degree Programmes, which contains a wide range of information common to all students, such as on registration and fees, time limits, the Research Training Programme, supervision, and thesis preparation and submission.
+As a NERC funded student you are also subject to Research Council requirements, some of which are detailed here.

 Tenure of the award